 On the other hand, no one wants to work or go to school in an oppressive, overly restrictive environment that unduly restricts personal freedom, creativity, and expression of ideas or individuality.
 Such an environment could make it difficult for teachers to teach and students to learn.
 A heavy-handed approach to physical security that causes excessive stress and resentment will not be effective in the long run.

 A great deal has been written about what had been observed in Littleton prior to the disaster there.
 There was overwhelming evidence that violence was imminent, but there was no system in place to process and act on that intelligence so as to prevent what occurred.
 For a school violence prevention program to work, everyone must be involved.
 In the school environment, "everyone" means teachers, administrators, staff, students, parents, emergency response organizations, and the general public.
-Everyone has to understand:
+Everyone has to understand the following.

 A business organization can mandate the formation of a violence prevention team.
 However, a school or school district that wants to develop and implement a violence prevention program will face the challenge of persuading a diverse group of people of the need for, and value of the program.
 This step may pose the greatest single challenge in the process, unless an incident of violence occurred recently.
 However, this coalescence of people into a productive working group is fundamental to success, and warrants whatever effort is necessary.